 Creating an option for the goalkeeper

-Their body should be facing towards the space, which is where their first touch should take them.
+Their body should be facing toward the space, which is where their first touch should take them.

 This is a great position to be in on goal kicks.
 You give yourself more time and space to receive and pass the ball to and from a teammate because you are further away from the breakout line where the other team has to line up.